trstlabs/intento/docs/trustless-triggers/TriggerPortal.md

 ![tp4](../images/triggerportal/send/tp4.png)

 We can select a chain to send the token to.
 These will then be transferred over IBC to any connected chain.
-Alternatively, you can send the tokens locally over Trustless Hub by leaving it blank.
+Alternatively, you can send the tokens locally over Intento by leaving it blank.

 ![tp6](../images/triggerportal/send/tp6.png)